nhs-england-tools/dos-test-database/documentation/ONBOARDING.md

 ### Before joining

-- Get a MacBook, minimum Intel Core i5 4 cores processor and 16GM memory
+- Get a MacBook, minimum Intel Core i5 4-core processor and 16GM memory
 - Install the latest version of the macOS operating system and all the updates unless there are known compatibility issues, usually it is a good practice to wait a couple of weeks after a new major version release
 - Encrypt the disk storage
 - Request the NHSmail account, usually this will be done by a Delivery Manager